 As the name suggests, this house style is designed with the American Southwest in mind.
 It features layouts and materials that are suited to a hot and arid climate.
 And because desert climate could swing between extremes, from hot days to cold nights, Southwestern homes use elements that allow for passive heating and cooling.

 This house style is also steeped in history, as it reflects both Native American and Colonial Spanish influences.
 So if you’re comparing home loan rates in Albuquerque and looking for a house style that embodies authentic desert living, pay attention to the following elements:

 The most striking characteristic of a Southwestern home is that it’s made purely or mostly with rammed earth or adobe bricks, which are essentially a dried mixture of clay, sand, and straw or grass, with the addition of moisture.
 The bricks or rammed earth can be either baked in the sun or a kiln.
 This material is not only rigid, but it also costs almost nothing as the raw materials are abundant in the desert, making it a sustainable choice.
 More importantly, it keeps the inside cool during hot days and warm at night.
 The thick material also absorbs sound, keeping the house quiet.

 Brick tile roofs

 When building desert homes, the material and design of your roof can be a game changer.
-There are certain roof materials that absorb heat, which means the house could feel like an oven during hot days.
+Certain roof materials absorb heat, which means the house could feel like an oven during hot days.
 This is where brick tile roofs come in.
-In Southwestern homes, roofs are often made with the same rammed earth or clay tiles, which efficiently emit the heat back into the air, allowing your home to stay cool.
+In Southwestern homes, tops are often made with the same rammed earth or clay tiles, which efficiently emit the heat back into the air, allowing your home to stay calm.